One of the standout features that makes Falls Creek unique is the majestic Rocky Valley Lake.

 The main shore area features a grassy bank that is perfect for relaxing by the water, plus a number of picnic tables and toilet block.

-The annual Mile High Dragon Boat Championships are held at Rocky Valley Lake on the Australia Day long weekend.
+The annual Mile High Dragon Boat Championships are held at Rocky Valley Lake from January 27-30.
 Register a team, volunteer for one or just relax on the grassy banks and cheer them on!

 From the Village, drive along the Bogong High Plains Rd past Windy Corner.
 Take the second right that you pass to access the main shoreline area with picnic tables, pier and boat ramp) or continue over the dam wall to access the other boat ramp area directly after the wall.